aws-samples/sample-amazon-ivs-aiortc-demos/stages-nova-s2s/README.md

 -   "What objects are visible in the room?"
 -   "Can you read any text in the image?"

+### Web Search Queries

+-   "What's the latest news about AI?"
+-   "Search for information about climate change"
+-   "What's the current price of Bitcoin?"
+-   "Find recent articles about space exploration"
+-   "Search for the best restaurants in Paris"
+-   "What are the latest developments in renewable energy?"

 ### Combined Queries

 -   "What's the weather and time in New York?"